Home » Recipes » Carrot Candy Recipe

 Pinch kosher salt

-30 grams candied ginger, chopped (2 tablespoons)
+30 grams candied ginger, minced (2 tablespoons)

 Instructions

 Line an 8×8-inch square tin with parchment in a criss-cross pattern, allowing a 1-inch overhang on all sides.
 Grease generously with nonstick spray.
-Set aside.

 Remove from heat.
 Stir in ground spices and candied ginger.

 With a skimmer or fine mesh strainer, gently remove any large bubbles.
+Pour mixture into prepared pan.* Refrigerate until firm, at least 4 hours or overnight.

-Line a large tray with parchment or a silicone baking mat.
-Coat a large chopping board with 2-3 scoops of granulated sugar.
+Line a quarter sheet tray with parchment or a silicone baking mat.
+Set aside.

+Generously coat a large chopping board with 2-3 scoops of granulated sugar.
+Flip candy onto sugared chopping board.
+Peel away the parchment.
+With your hands, coat candy in sugar until completely covered on both sides.
 With the back of your knife, lightly mark squares as a guide for cutting.
 You can create 7 x 7 rows (for 49 candies) or 8 x 8 rows (for 64 candies).

 Roll each square in sugar, completely coating all of the sticky sides.

-Set aside and allow to dry at room temperature, uncovered, for 1-2 days, or until sugar crystallizes and candy develops a crunchy coating.
+Arrange coated candies on prepared tray, making sure they do not touch.
+Allow to dry at room temperature, uncovered, for 1-2 days, or until sugar crystallizes and candy develops a crunchy coating.

 Layer carrot candy between sheets of parchment.
 Store in an airtight container at room temperature for up to 1 month.